dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

               - but IMO property rights are crucial. if your system doesn't protect property rights, it's not for me. it might work in other places....
+                - i want to be motivated by what i can attain and i want others to have the same. however, i'm motivated by what i can attain to use for others' benefit. that is, ultimately. as of now, i don't have resources
 - hierarchical structures & specialzation role (wtf??)
   - ughhh this was a more complete idea....
 - anyways, the structures by which a society enables/controls the